valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Plugin categories
 Plugin categories denote a commonality between plugins.
 They can be applied to interfaces, so any plugin implementing this will belong to that category.
 When a plugin implements more than one interface with a category, it belongs to multiple categories.
-This can be used by backend to create plugins that rely on other plugins to be configured, and can be used by frontend to search for plugins in a specific category.
+This can be used by the backend to create plugins that rely on other plugins to be configured and can be used by the frontend to search for plugins in a specific category.

-A plugin implementing an interface annotated with `@PluginCategory` can can be autowired into a `@PluginProperty` of the same type on a different plugin.
+A plugin implementing an interface annotated with `@PluginCategory` can be autowired into a `@PluginProperty` of the same type on a different plugin.

 The example below explains the implementation of a tweet supplier for a Twitter plugin, which can then be used to send out actual tweets.

-First, the interface is defined that includes the required functionality. `@PluginCategory` with a key is added so that can be used to find configurations of that type in the front-end:
+First, the interface is defined that includes the required functionality. `@PluginCategory` with a key is added so that can be used to find configurations of that type in the frontend:
 ```kotlin
 @PluginCategory(key = "tweet-supplier")
 interface TweetSupplier {